-Providers that do not work exclusively with the nonprofit sector should offer nonprofit pricing.
-Nonprofit pricing, license comparisons, and key delivery tiers should be clearly and publicly visible on the website, not up to each nonprofit's negotiating power.

-- Different sizes and types of nonprofits have differing levels of access to capital.
-Consider creative but transparent pricing models to make the offered services accessible to as wide an array of organizations as possible. - Consider that the same systemic oppression impacts nonprofit institutions as individuals.
-Organizations led by Black, Indigenous, queer, disabled, and other people with marginalized experiences are likely to have less funding, which should factor into pricing.
+- Providers not working exclusively with the nonprofit sector should offer nonprofit pricing.
+Nonprofit pricing, license comparisons, and key delivery tiers should be clearly and publicly visible on the website, not up to each nonprofit's negotiating power. - Different sizes and types of nonprofits have differing levels of access to capital.
+Consider creative but transparent pricing models to make the offered services accessible to as wide an array of organizations as possible. - Pricing tiers or access levels should not remove core privacy and security needs from the most basic or accessible product options.
+Nonprofits should not have to pay extra to ensure their constituent data is protected. - Consider that the same systemic oppression impacts nonprofit institutions as individuals.
+Organizations led by Black, Indigenous, disabled, queer, and other people with marginalized experiences are likely to have less funding, which should factor into pricing.
 Consider how pricing can help alleviate systemic racism, sexism, and other forms of systemic oppression.